-Now that you’ve found the perfect photo on the Internet, you’re ready to see if you can buy it for your project.
-So how do you buy a photo you found the Internet?
+Now that you've found the perfect photo on the Internet, you're ready to see if you can buy it for your project.
+So how do you buy a photo you found on the Internet?

 Searching Google images for a specific photo can be a mind-boggling experience.
 There are just so many to choose from.
 But once you've found that perfect image, go to the site where it's posted and contact the site's administrators and ask for the contact information of the person who owns the rights image.